hikizisa/osu-auto-mapper/README.md

 including auto hitsounder also working as standalone would be good. it'd be easier than auto mapper imo. if it just implements basic drum hitsounding.

+Place objects considering the preceding objects at first.
+After that adjust objects' positions considering the preceding and succeeding objects several times.

+Treat stack as unique case. it may cause distance to converge to wrong value overall